nning/svelte-rails/README.md

 ## Missing Features

-* Better documentation for setup
 * Turbolinks integration
-* Rails generator for initial setup (the previously mentioned line does not work, yet)
 * HMR and Bundle consistency (server-rendered HTML is cached and client-side updates on changes to the sources)
 * Render components directly from controllers
 * Generator for components
 * Render pools
+* Better documentation for setup

 ## Contributing